-The SUNY Downstate Medical Center and the Midwifery Education Program reserve the right to modify existing rules and regulations, and academic programs.
-The student is governed by the information on programs and rules and regulations herein published or subsequently altered.
-The State University of New York (SUNY) or SUNY Downstate expressly reserves the right, whenever deemed advisable:

-- 1. to change or modify its schedule of tuition and fees; - to withdraw, cancel, reschedule or modify any course, program of study, degree, or any requirement or policy in connection with the foregoing; and - 3. to change or modify any academic or other policy.
+SUNY Downstate and the Midwifery Program reserve the right to alter the existing rules and regulations, and the midwifery program of study as deemed necessary by the institution, college or program.
+SUNY Downstate expressly reserves the right, whenever deemed advisable to: 1) change or modify its schedule of tuition and fees; 2) withdraw, cancel, reschedule or modify any course, program of study, degree, or any requirement or policy in connection with the foregoing; and 3) change or modify any academic or other policy.
+Written notification will be provided to all students regarding any change.